The Process of Induction

 Human Beings Acquire Reason

-The process in which human beings acquire reason is "induction" (ἐπαγωγή).
-The process of induction begins with perception.
+The natural process in which human beings acquire reason is what Aristotle calls "induction" (ἐπαγωγή).
+It begins with perception.
 Memory comes next.
 After memory, comes "experience."
-After experience, comes reason and the "knowledge" that belongs to reason.
-It follows that reason is not present in human beings from birth.
-It comes to be present as they mature.
+After experience, comes "reason" and the knowledge that belongs to reason.

-In the Metaphysics, Aristotle appeals to medicine for an example to distinguish "experience" (ἐμπειρία) from "art" (τέχνη) and "knowledge" (ἐπιστήμη).
+In the Metaphysics, Aristotle appeals to an example from the practice of medicine for an example to distinguish the cognitive ability someone possesses when he has experience from the ability when he has an "art" (τέχνη) and when he has "knowledge" (ἐπιστήμη).

 So it seems, Socrates.